Your first antenatal visit

-Your midwife or GP will give you information during this appointment to help you keep healthy and ensure you have good support and care.
+Your midwife or doctor will talk to you about keeping healthy during your pregnancy.
+They will also ensure you have good support and care.

-- help to stop smoking or drinking alcohol (if needed)
+- help to stop smoking or stop drinking alcohol (if needed)

-- letting you know which vitamins and minerals you should take or avoid during pregnancy
+- advice on which vitamins and minerals you should take during pregnancy

-- referrals to support services or professional help if you need them
+- referrals to support services if you need them

-- answering questions about issues that worry or concern you
+They will answer questions about any issues that worry or concern you.

 Learn more here about the development and quality assurance of healthdirect content.